 You have a right to object to the processing of your personal information, to rectify, to restrict and to port your personal information.

-You can ask to see what data we hold about you and ask to be sent a copy.
-This is called a Subject Access Request and until 25 May 2018 we will charge you a £10 administration fee.
+You can ask to see what data we hold about you and ask to be sent a copy - this is called a Subject Access Request.

 If you have provided consent to the council to process any of your data then you also have a right to withdraw that consent.
 Remember, most of the time we will not need your consent to process data as we will have to use your data for our legal duties.